shrilaxmihegde/Product_Sales_Analysis/README.md

 	While analyzing the dataset, we can see May 2018 month has only 5 transactions, which is not a complete dataset and can have adverse impact on the models.
 Hence, orders with date May 2018 were filtered out.
 We can see dataset we have is not a seasonal.
 So, LinearRegression and RandomForestClassifier algorithms can be used to develop a model to preddict the sales.
 #### Step 2.
 	Derive last 3 months sales diff for each month.
 Then split the data into train and test.
-After adding 3 months sales diff and dropping null values we end up with 28 momths data.
+After adding 3 months sales diff and dropping null values we end up with 28 months data.
 We split first 22 months data as train dataset and remaining 6 months as test dataset.

 #### Step 3: Initialze the model, fit the model and predict.